polterguy/phosphorusfive/core/p5.webapp/system42/components/common-widgets/ckeditor/README.md

     sys42.widgets.ck-editor:my-editor
 ```

 Notice, the *[style]* attribute above, is unfortunately necessary to make sure CKEditor doesn't render in a "funny way".
-Feel freeto play around
+Feel free to play around
 with it, or add it into a CSS class in a stylesheet file, if you wish.

 To get to HTML created by it, simply use *[get-widget-property]*, and pass in *[value]* as the argument of what to retrieve.